 (4) "Buffer" means a natural or vegetated area as defined in 15A NCAC 02B .0202.

-(8) "Deemed permitted" means that a facility is considered as having a needed permit and being compliant with the permitting requirements of G.S.
-143‑215.1(a) even though it has not received an individual permit for its construction or operation.
+(8) "Deemed permitted" means that a facility is considered to have a needed permit and to be compliant with the permitting requirements of G.S.
+143‑215.1(a), even though it has not received an individual permit for its construction or operation.

 (10) "Director" means the Director of the Division or its delegate.

-(12) "Effluent" means wastewater discharged following all treatment processes from a water pollution control facility or other point source whether treated or untreated.
+(12) "Effluent" means wastewater discharged from a water pollution control facility following all treatment processes or from other point source whether treated or untreated.

-(13) "Engineer" is an individual who is currently licensed by the North Carolina Board of Examiners For Engineers and Land Surveyors or authorized to practice under G.S.
+(13) "Engineer" means an individual who is currently licensed by the North Carolina Board of Examiners For Engineers and Land Surveyors or is authorized to practice under G.S.
 89C as an engineer.

 (14) "EPA" means the United States Environmental Protection Agency.